Villanova-AI/villanova_developers/docs/villanova10/docs/create/blueprint-features.md

   * Keycloak integration

 ## Preconfigured Micro Frontends
-The creation of an entity using the Entando Blueprint generates the following preconfigured micro frontends.
+The creation of an entity using the Villanova Blueprint generates the following preconfigured micro frontends.
 Additional specifications follow.
 * [Authentication](#authentication)
 * [Custom Events](#custom-events)
 * [Tests and Mocks](#tests-and-mocks)